claimvantage/sfdx-jenkins-shared-library/README.md

 * _stagger_

-  Optional (defaults to 60 seconds).
+  Optional (defaults to 30 seconds).
   This is the number of seconds to delay before the next parallel set of steps is started.
   The aim is to smooth out the load a little both on the Jenkins machine and at the Salesforce side by staggering the the execution of the parallel logic.
-May help reduce EAI_AGAIN errors.

 <a name="steps"></a>
 ## Steps